 In both cases, remember to include the DOI.

 Citing Other Researchers’ Data

-Depending upon how central to your scholarship the data you re-used were, you might even consider offering the scholar who generated them co-authorship on your publication.
+Depending upon how central to a particular publication the data you re-used were, you might even consider offering the scholar who generated those data co-authorship on your publication.
 This practice is currently more prevalent in the natural sciences, but may be worth considering in the social sciences as disciplines begin to place greater value on data generation.
-An interesting alternative that has appeared in the medical field is to list “data authors” (Bierer, Crosas, and Pierce 2017) on publications – signaling that those scholars contributed to data generation but did not collaborate on the publication (and don’t necessarily concur with its conclusions).
+An interesting alternative that has appeared in the medical field is to list “data authors” (Bierer, Crosas, and Pierce 2017) on publications – signaling that those scholars contributed to data generation but did not collaborate on the actual writing of the publication (and don’t necessarily concur with its conclusions).